RingCentral API Rate Limits

 Every RingCentral API is assigned to a different "API Group" which determines the default rate limit that an application will be subject to when called that API.
 This allows each API to be assigned a rate limit based upon the most common usage patterns associated with that API.
 This also allows RingCentral to better manage and distribute potential load across the platform to better secure and protect it.

-API Group Rate Limit Throttle Interval
+Usage Plan Group Rate Limit Penalty Interval

 Light 50 requests/minute 60 seconds